fieldtrip/website/development/module/fileio.md

 The data-reading function has additional variable input arguments for selecting segments and channels.

 The motivation for separating the reading into header/event/data is (among others) inspired by the CTF and by the BrainVision data formats.
-Based on the header, you want to decide how to approach reading the data, e.g. read everything for an average ERP, read an epoch for trial-based data, read a segment for continuous data.
-Based on the events (triggers and such), you want to decide which segments of data to read, e.g. read a pre/post-stimulus data segment around each trigger.
+Based on the header, you want to decide how to approach reading the data, e.g., read everything for an average ERP, read an epoch for trial-based data, read a segment for continuous data.
+Based on the events (triggers and such), you want to decide which segments of data to read, e.g., read a pre/post-stimulus data segment around each trigger.
 These decisions are part of the FieldTrip/SPM/EEGLAB/enduser code.

 ### Header format